tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Windows(C SHARP)/ITRTCCloud(C SHAPP)_intl_en.md

 **Image 3**=> decoding => =>
 </pre>

->?Notes on On-Cloud MixTranscoding:
+>Notes on On-Cloud MixTranscoding:
 >- On-cloud transcoding will cause a delay of 1–2 seconds in video playback with CDN.
->- If you call this function, the multiple channels of images will be mixed to the [CDN address](https://intl.cloud.tencent.com/document/product/647/35123/34617) of your own channel.
+>- If you call this function, the multiple channels of images will be mixed to the [CDN address](https://intl.cloud.tencent.com/document/product/647/35242) of your own channel.

 ### startPublishCDNStream